 Once I get everything under control, I’ll be happy.

 If I’m a good person, then everything should work out—a great job, relationship, money.

-If I’m making a positive change, I should be able to adjust to it immediately.
+I’m making a positive change so I should be able to adjust to it immediately.

 Am I creating all of this?

 New age philosophies often teach us that we create everything in our lives.
 If what happens in our life often appears to be out of our control, how do we reconcile this difference?
 Each person should answer this individually.
 We create our own reality and must choose what we want to create and take the steps towards our goals.
-We cannot control others or the exact circumstances of our lives.
-We can, however, control our perceptions, actions, and reactions.
+People cannot control others or the exact circumstances of our lives.
+They can, however, control their perceptions, actions, and reactions.
 A harmonious life can be a balance of making life happen as well as allowing it to happen.